-3. Accounting system
+3. Accounting System

-All the financial transactions of the Trust must be recorded on the financial management system.
+All the financial transactions of the Trust must be recorded on the Financial Management System.

-3.1.
-System Access
+3.1 System Access

-Access to the Finance system is password protected and controlled through unique user accounts.
+Access to the Finance Management System is password protected and controlled through unique user accounts.
 Appropriate levels of access for each user will be determined and password are to be kept secure and regularly changed.
 System access must ensure that there is adequate separation of duties in the process.

-3.2.
-Back-up Procedures
+3.2 Back-up Procedures

-The Trust will ensure that the Finance system is backed up in a separate building and disaster recovery procedures are in place.
+The Trust will ensure that the Finance Management System is backed up in a separate building and disaster recovery procedures are in place.

-3.3.
-Transaction Processing
+3.3 Transaction Processing